Intradco Global helps to return the critically endangered black rhino to the wilds of Rwanda

 On behalf of African Parks, a conservation non-profit that manages national parks and protected areas on behalf of governments across the continent, Intradco chartered two Etihad B777F aircraft to transport the eighteen black rhino from Johannesburg to the Rwandan capital, Kigali, from where they were transferred to the Akagera National Park in the east of the country.

 Ten rhinos travelled on the first flight, and nine on the second, along with the three vets and two attendants who accompanied the animals for the duration of their entire journey from Johannesburg to Akagera.

-The rhinos, which can weigh up to 2,500 kg each, with the largest male of the group aptly named Hercules (weighing in at a sizeable 1.5 tonnes).
-Were transported in special pallets which also contained their feed for the journey.
+The rhinos, which can weigh up to 2,500 kg each were transported in special pallets which also contained their feed for the journey.
 The temperature on the aircraft was specified by the vet to ensure the animals are comfortable, relaxed and do not overheat or become stressed.

 Intradco worked closely with African Parks and the Akegara team to ensure all permits and clearances were in place including valid CITES documentation (the Convention on International Trade in Endangered Species) – a requirement when transporting listed species such as black rhino.